sshyran/MarkLogic-NiFi/_pages/cookbooks/get-data-from-relational.md

 There are about 300,000 employees in the database, so we will assume that that is too big for ExecuteSQL without paging.

-Run the following SQL query which will create the `employee_detail` view we will use for extracting data.
+Run the following SQL query, which will create the `employee_detail` view we will use for extracting data.

 ```sql
 USE employees;